Qala-Dev/course-materials/meetings.md

 ### Sign up

-To sign up for a Demo Lightning Talk, please fill in the [registration sheet](https://docs.google.com/spreadsheets/d/16BshS5tb3vlhcZCvvjtPllSxLRndpy3QcEdqHpMxkek/edit?usp=sharing) and ping the cohort channel on Discord.
+To sign up for a Show And Tell demo, please fill in the [registration sheet](https://docs.google.com/spreadsheets/d/16BshS5tb3vlhcZCvvjtPllSxLRndpy3QcEdqHpMxkek/edit?usp=sharing) and ping the cohort channel on Discord.